Veeeetzzzz/monero-js/README.md

 # Monero-js - A JavaScript library for the Monero RPC.

-Built from scratch., Monero-JS is a lightweight library to communicate with the Monero Wallet RPC.
+Built from scratch, Monero-JS is a lightweight library to communicate with the Monero Wallet RPC.
 Minimal dependencies and focuses on security and scalability.

 Download the CLI binaries from the [official Monero Site](https://www.getmonero.org/downloads/#cli)